Satisfactory Academic Progress (SAP)

 Students who regain eligibility by completing coursework at their own expense must notify the Financial Aid Office in order to have their progress re-evaluated.

-For students with extenuating circumstances, HFCC Financial Aid has an appeal process which allows a student to explain, in writing, the circumstances that led to their Financial Aid Suspension status.
+For students with extenuating circumstances, HFC Financial Aid has an appeal process which allows a student to explain, in writing, the circumstances that led to their Financial Aid Suspension status.
 The required appeal form(s) and typed statement, as well as supporting documentation, must be submitted by the stated deadline in order to be considered.
 Late and incomplete appeals will not be considered.

 A Financial Aid Suspension Appeal Committee reviews all appeals on a case-by-case basis.
 Submission of an appeal does not guarantee reinstatement of financial aid eligibility.
-For students not meeting the GPA or Completion Rate requirements, there is an expectation that an appeal will only be approved for a student if it is reasonably possible for the student to be meeting Satisfactory Academic Progress standards by the end of the one-semester probationary period.
+For students not meeting the GPA or Completion Rate requirements, there is an expectation that an appeal will only be approved for a student if it is reasonably possible for the student to meet Satisfactory Academic Progress standards by the end of the one-semester probationary period.

 Students wishing to appeal must submit the following required documents by the stated deadline: